 According to recent State of DevOps Reports, employees in high-performing DevOps organizations spend 22 percent less time on unplanned work and rework, deploy over 40 times more frequently, and demonstrate better employee loyalty.

-Following are several reasons why your business should adopt DevOps practices into your business.
+Following are several reasons why your business should adopt DevOps teams practices into your business.

 DevOps best practices include automated procedures and standardized platforms to facilitate efficiency, allowing teams to focus on tasks that need their attention while automating the rest.